Duran Duran: 1986–1989: Le Bon, Rhodes and John Taylor trio

-Although the song "Notorious" went to number 2 in the US, number 7 in the UK, the album was a relative failure globally with the album peaking in the UK at No. 16 and spending one week in the top 50 album chart and consequently the band found they had lost much of the momentum and hysteria they had left behind in 1985.
+Although the song "Notorious" was a US and UK top ten hit, the album was a relative failure globally, reaching number 16 in the UK and spending one week in the top 50 album chart.
+The band found they had lost much of the momentum and hysteria they had left behind in 1985.
 In the three years between the release of Seven and the Ragged Tiger and Notorious, many of their teenage fans had grown up and the music was funkier, more mature, and less "pop", given the added experience of their work on Arcadia and Power Station and with other musicians.
 "Skin Trade" and "Meet El Presidente", the two subsequent singles, made the charts but fared poorly compared to the band's earlier successes.
 Finally in late 1987, Sterling Campbell was hired as a session drummer.

 Subsequently, Duran Duran struggled to escape the teen idol image and gain respect among critics with more complex music.
 The new serious image was not accepted at first and their popularity began to wane.
 Rolling Stone said, "In their search for musical maturity, the surviving Durans have lost a good deal of their identity."
 In contrast the New York Times said, "Duran Duran's newfound disillusionment may mark a step toward maturity...they managed to catch a trend on the upswing, perhaps "Notorious" suggests that for late 1980s grit and pessimism is coming into style."
 Another factor was the band's dismissal of early managers, the Berrow brothers.
 There was no announcement of the reasons for the decision, but disagreements over money, and the brothers' involvement in Le Bon's yachting adventures (they were co-owners of Drum) were thought to have played a part.
 Whatever the reason, Duran Duran switched managers frequently and undertook periods of self-management in the later stages of their career.
 In addition, EMI fired its president and went through a major corporate restructuring that summer and seemed to have lost interest in promoting the band.
-According to Nick Rhodes the band needed to break up in order to come back together stronger.
+According to Rhodes the band needed to break up in order to come back together stronger.

-The next album Big Thing (1988) yielded the singles "I Don't Want Your Love" (number 4 in the US), and "All She Wants Is" (the last top ten hit in the UK until 1993).
+The next album Big Thing (1988) yielded the singles "I Don't Want Your Love" (number four in the US), and "All She Wants Is" (the last top ten hit in the UK until 1993).
 The record was experimental, mixing influences from house music and raves with Duran's atmospheric synth-pop and the creative guitar work of Cuccurullo (now a full band member), as well as more mature lyrics.